Edza/DrumPads/README.md

 A prebuilt Windows installer is available in the installer directory.

+## Building

 In order to build this program, you'll need to have SDL installed, including SDL_image, SDL_ttf, and SDL_mixer.

+On Linux, you can get prerequisites with:

+sudo apt-get install libsdl2-dev libsdl2-mixer-dev